michaelrustam/ansible-project-18/README.md

 ## Assignment Overview

+You have almost a week of time to complete this assignment.
+Please use your time wisely.

 1. **Organize Ansible Playbooks into Ansible Role**:
     - Create your own git repository for this project (optionally, fork this repository, but I would prefer the former)
     - Turn content of this repository into Ansible role which automates the entire configuration and deployment process.